 - Reduced performance

-EHV-1 can cause severe disease of the nervous system that is often fatal.
-Affected horses may not be able to pass urine or droppings, can display signs of poor limb coordination (commonly in the hind limbs) and in severe cases are unable to stand.
-Outbreaks of this strain is normally rare.
+EHV-1 can cause severe disease of the nervous system.
+Affected horses can appear weak, may not be able to pass urine or droppings, display signs of poor limb coordination (the hindlimbs are more usually affected) and in severe cases are unable to stand.
+These signs occur as the virus damages the spinal cord.
+Outbreaks of this strain are normally rare.

 Pregnant mares can suddenly and unexpectedly miscarry their unborn foal.

 Further information about abortion caused by EHV-1, the measures that can be taken to prevent the disease or steps to take in the event of an outbreak can be found here.